cpske/ISP/django/authentication.md

    ]
    ```

-4. Add the `auth` views to your `urls.py` file.
+4. In your site `urls.py` file, add the `auth` views.
 By convention, `accounts/` is the prefix for these URLs:
    ```python
    urlpatterns = [
        path('admin/', admin.site.urls),